katebee/Night-and-Day/README.md

 # Night-and-Day
+A clock that displays a sun or moon depending on the hour.
+There are additional effects applied in the early morning and in the late evening.

-A clock with a sun/moon display.
-Currently working without requiring Bootstrap, however, HTML scaffolding is in place for later versions, or if I change my mind.
+This version is currently working without requiring Bootstrap, however, HTML scaffolding is in place for later versions, or if I change my mind.

 ##### Goals for v2.0 include:
 <ul>